adnammit/media-client/README.md

 * show which filter buttons are selected
 * get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
 * fix referenceError in sub menus in mobile navbar
+* wrap service stuff in try/catch -- cors errors etc are not getting caught

 ## Type Support for `.vue` Imports in TS